tblock/10kGNAD/README.md

 The 10kGNAD uses the second part of the topic path, here `Wirtschaft`, as class label.
 In result the dataset can be used for multi-class classification.

-I created and used this dataset in my thesis to train and evaluate four text classifyers on the German language.
+I created and used this dataset in my thesis to train and evaluate four text classifiers on the German language.
 By publishing the dataset I hope to support the advancement of tools and models for the German language.
 Additionally this dataset can be used as a benchmark dataset for german topic classification.